mikec3/Ally/README.md

 Scope:
 	homepage
-		- landing page with general info and link to login login
+		- landing page with general info and link to login.
+		-redirect URL is set on facebook dashboard login
 		- use facebook login, posting will be anonymous though. profile